pauljickling/notes/algorithms/big_o.md

 * O(c<sup>n</sup>) - exponential growth
 * O(n!) - factorial growth

 In general, if the growth is greater than polylogarithmic growth you have a problem, and should reconsider your approach to solving the problem.
+Of course, some problems are intrinsically hard and will result in polynomial growth or worse.
+In those instances it is best to try and find approximate solutions.